I'm not a developer. I'm not a product manager.

 MESH Protocol

 Memory Exchange & Sharing Hub — a secure federation protocol for AMP nodes.
-Share agent memory across teams and organizations without giving up control of your data.
+Share agent memory across teams without giving up control of your data.

 Praxis